redis/lettuce/README.md

 RedisConnection<String, String> connection = client.connect();
 ```

-Please note: Every time you connect to redis using sentinel, the redis master is discovered using a new connection to a sentinel.
+Please note: Every time you connect to Redis using sentinel, the Redis master is discovered using a new connection to a sentinel.
 This
 can be time consuming, especially when multiple sentinels are tried and run perhaps into timeouts.

 Clustering
 --------

-lettuce supports redis cluster (v3.0) operations.
+lettuce supports Redis cluster (v3.0) operations.

 ```java
 RedisURI redisUri = RedisURI.Builder.redis("localhost").withPassword("authentication").build();